jrcolby/knok-fm/README.md

 A Discord music bot built with Go that automatically detects and tracks music URLs shared in your server.
 Features advanced URL detection, metadata extraction, and a web dashboard for browsing shared music.

-## 🚀 Production Deployment

-**Want to deploy this to production?** See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete Digital Ocean deployment guide with Docker, Caddy, and auto-SSL.

 ## Features

 - **Smart URL Detection**: Detects music URLs in various formats including markdown links, mobile share URLs, and Discord-suppressed embeds